Student Health Fee

 The Health Fee cannot be billed to your insurance.

-- The student who gets his/her fee back is very welcome to still use the Health Center;
+- The student who gets the fee refunded is very welcome to still use the Health Center;

 - Spouses and children (age two or older) of FSU students are also eligible to utilize